PaschalO/PizzaParlour/README.md

 # Assignment Specifics: Pizza Parlour API

-This code was coded in python.
-It is a virtual pizza parlour based on provided client requirements using Python.
+This code was written in Python for a virtual pizza parlor, based on client-provided requirements.
-See the link for more information about this project
+For more information about this project, see the link https://github.com/PaschalO/PizzaParlour/blob/main/A2-Handout-UofT-CSC301-Winter-2020.pdf.

 ## Client Requirements
 - Submit and update orders